 Charles Spurgeon said in commenting on Matthew 1:21, “The first link between my soul and Christ is not my goodness but my badness, not my merit but my misery, not my standing but my falling, not my riches but my need.
 He comes to visit his people– not to admire their beauties but to remove their deformities, not to reward their virtues but to forgive their sins.”

 In the United States of America, women have great freedoms and influence.
-Women are in influential positions all over our society; we even have two women justices on the Supreme Court.
+Women are in influential positions all over our society; we even have women justices on the Supreme Court and a female elected as vice-president.
 It is often assumed in our culture that for women to have equal rights, they have the right to do anything a man does.
 So when they read the Bible, many people in our culture see the Bible as sexist, demeaning toward women.
 So let’s look at four passages often taken as demeaning toward women.

 Before we view these passages, let me ask you a question.
 Are you opposed to women’s suffrage?
 My daughter, Melissa, is a school teacher, and she often asks this question and frequently gets a response of yes, that they are opposed to women’s suffrage.
 Then they find out that the term means a woman’s right to vote.
 So if you are opposed to women’s suffrage, that means you are opposed to a woman’s right to vote!
 But some people misunderstand the term, because “suffrage” sounds like “suffering.”